wp-plugins/jm-twitter-cards/readme.txt

 == Frequently asked questions ==

 = I got problem with Instagram =
 It's a known issue due to Instagram.
-Twitter said it recently :
-*Users are experiencing issues with viewing Instagram photos on Twitter.
-Issues include cropped images.
-This is due to Instagram disabling its Twitter cards integration, and as a result, photos are being displayed using a pre-cards experience.
+Twitter said it recently : Users are experiencing issues with viewing Instagram photos on Twitter.
+Issues include cropped images.This is due to Instagram disabling its Twitter cards integration, and as a result, photos are being displayed using a pre-cards experience.
 So, when users click on Tweets with an Instagram link, photos appear cropped.*

 = Plugin is fine but Twitter cards doesn't appear in my tweets =